1. GENERAL INFORMATION ABOUT FINANCIAL AID

 If you attend more than one college at the same time, you may receive federal financial aid at one college only.
 There are annual loan limits a student must not exceed.
 If you transfer from one college to another, it is important to be aware of any loan period overlap which may prevent you from taking out further loans until the end of your current loan period.
 If you transfer from one college to another during the year, you may be eligible for federal financial aid at both colleges.
 You have to apply for federal financial aid at each college separately.

 Can I get help paying back my federal student loans?

 VIU does not contribute in the repayment of student loans.
-The financial aid office works diligently to counsel students regarding repaying federal student loans.
-If you have a specific question regarding your student loan please contact the financial aid office.
+The financial aid office works diligently to counsel students regarding repaying federal student loans and you can contact the financial aid office if you have any specific questions regarding your student loans.

 2. FEDERAL FINANCIAL AID ELIGIBILITY

 1. Institutional Financial Aid – Aid funded by the institution.
 It can include institutional scholarships, tuition discounts, tuition waivers, etc.